kevingau/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code to show the dataset summary is contained in the second code cell of the IPython notebook.

 * The size of training set is 34799
 * The size of test set is 12630
 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+In the third code cell of the IPython notebook include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-Here's a histogram showing the distribution inside both the training and the testing set.
+Here's a histogram for showing the distribution inside both the training and the testing dataset.

 ![alt text][image1]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+I preprocessed the image data in the fourth code cell of the IPython notebook.

 To add more data to the data set, I rotate some images then add it to the dataset, ensuring that the labels which have larger number of images do not bias the network.

-For labels with #images < 500: I have generated 3 additional images by rotating the images by 3 randomly chosen angles between -10 and 10 degrees.
+For labels with #images < 750: I have generated 3 additional images by rotating the images by 3 randomly chosen angles between -10 and 10 degrees.

-For labels with #images < 1000: I have generated 1 additional image by rotating the images by 1 randomly chosen angle between -10 and 10 degrees.
+For labels with #images < 1500: I have generated 1 additional image by rotating the images by 1 randomly chosen angle between -10 and 10 degrees.

-The new size of training set is 57028.
+The new size of training set is 96236.

-After adding images,I convert the images to grayscale and normalize it because my algorithm can detect edges easier.
+After adding images,I convert the images to grayscale and normalize it to let my algorithm detect image edges easier.

 Here is an example of a traffic sign image before and after grayscaling and normalizing.

 ![alt text][image2] ![alt text][image3]

-####2.
-Describe how, and identify where in your code, you set up training, validation and testing data.
-How much data was in each set?
-Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-####3.
-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the fifth cell of the ipython notebook.
+The code for my final model is located in the sixth cell of the ipython notebook.

 | Layer					| Description									|